matthewsides/Mathematics/README.md

 In contrast to vectors, normal quantities which do not have direction are called scalars.

 #### Determine shape parameters using appropriate vector methods.

+Algorithm to determine shape parameters using appropriate vector methods-

+### [8] Rate of change